 The inner critic is a little voice in our minds’ background that continually reinforces negative thoughts, beliefs, and emotions.
 Sometimes this voice is extremely critical and unforgiving.

-It acts like a tyrannical master that sadistically punishes the ego.
-It creates feelings of unworthiness, inadequacy, and self-sabotage.
+It acts like a tyrannical master, sadistically punishing us and creating feelings of unworthiness, inadequacy, and self-sabotage.

 According to Sigmund Freud, the inner critic is the superego that is rooted in our childhood.
 During childhood, we acquire the ideas and beliefs of our caretakers as our own.

 We create an internal image based on external views.
 These include family, relationships, religious beliefs, money, sexuality, and more.

 The inner critic rises when we fail to achieve the standards set forth by our parents, teachers, caretakers, and society in general.

 As children, we lack the superior cognitive abilities to reason the practicality of unreasonable expectations laid upon us.
 Therefore, when we fail, we internalize a lot of shame, guilt, and negative feelings.